 #4.
 Retain & Excite:

-This step is a part of the post-sales process, designed to retain clientele and get your consumers excited about your brand and products.
-This can be accomplished in a number of different ways.
+This step is a part of the post-sales process, designed to maintain clientele and get your consumers excited about your brand and products.
+Keeping a customer for life can be accomplished in many different ways.
 For example, you can use email marketing to continue delivering relevant information to your customers based on your buyer personas.

 You want to create valuable and contextual conversations with your consumers, as well as social posts and content that is memorable and will entice your customers to share with family and friends.